-- Applicability: Applicable to all account holders who receive residential wastewater service for single-family residences and multi-family residential dwelling units with master-metered water service. - Rates: In addition to all other charges imposed upon residential all account holders receiving water wastewater service from the Vandenberg Village Community Services District, there shall be charged and collected a monthly LRWRP Upgrade service charge on the Santa Barbara County property tax rolls or monthly bill, as applicable.
+- Applicability: Applicable to all account holders who receive wastewater service. - Rates: In addition to all other charges imposed upon all account holders receiving wastewater service from the Vandenberg Village Community Services District, there shall be an LRWRP Upgrade service charge on the Santa Barbara County property tax rolls or monthly bill, as applicable.
 For current rates and charges approved by the Board of Directors, see Ordinance 4.2.4 and 4.3.4.